 WRITERS: When you show off a beautiful new book cover for the first time, mention the people who made that cover happen!
 It might be the illustrator who also did the interior illustrations, or an artist paid to do a cover for a text-only book.
 It might be assembled by a designer.
 If it’s your book cover, find out who made it and share the news!
 This information can be very hard for your readers to discover if you don’t share it.
 Your support of #PicturesMeanBusiness will mean more coming from you than from illustrators; credits are obviously in illustrators’ self-interest, but your thoughtful behaviour will be more convincing to readers and others in the industry.

 If you’ve used your illustrator’s images on your website, be sure your illustrator gets a credit and website link!
 (Otherwise it looks like you’re saying you did the artwork.)

-PUBLICISTS: Be sure the AIs (Advance Information sheets) you submit to the media always include illustrator data.
+PUBLICISTS: Be sure the AIs or TIs (Advance Information or Title Information sheets) you submit to the media always include illustrator data.
 Even when you’re dealing with a celebrity writer from television or sport, that doesn’t mean it’s okay to omit the illustrator’s name.
 Do your bit to help illustrators become celebrities in their own right or you’re undercutting your own industry.

 Mention illustrators and cover artists.
 If you can’t fit the name of the illustrator or designer in the main body of your tweet, consider including them in the ‘Who’s in this photo?’ tag.
 If this doesn’t work on your particular browser setting, find one that gives you this option: